About Us

 Veterinary Examiner - Dr. Andrea Dube, DVM (ONT)

-QC- Dean Sinclair, CJF
+BC- Dean Sinclair, CJF

 Dean has been active in the field of farriery in British Columbia for over 44 years as a working farrier, a teacher, a mentor, and a competitor.